Secure The Best California Mortgage Rates

-Make sure the Loan Officer has at least five years of experience and is willing to take the time to answer any questions you have.
-If the Loan Officer is slow getting back to you and/or doesn’t answer your questions directly you might want to find a new loan officer to work with.
+Make sure the loan officer you are working with has at least five years of experience and is willing to take the time to answer any questions you have.
+If the loan officer is slow to respond and/or doesn’t answer your questions directly, you might want to find a new loan officer to work with.

-Shopping for the best California mortgage rates is risky when you chose to work with a Loan Officer that has little to no experience.
+Shopping for the best California mortgage rates is risky when you work with a loan officer with little to no experience.

 Once you’ve located 2-3 mortgage brokers, then request a rate quote.
 Make sure each mortgage broker you’re working with has the exact same information so that you can compare apples to apples.

-For example; if you tell one company that you don’t need any cash out (thus not a cash-out mortgage loan) but then tell another company that you wouldn’t mind $10,000 in cash for some upgrades to the home, then you are NOT comparing the same loans/rates.
+For example, if you tell one company that you don’t need any cash out (thus not a cash-out mortgage loan) but then say to another company that you wouldn’t mind $20,000 in cash for some upgrades to the home, then you are NOT comparing the same loans.

-That is because one is with no cash-out, and one is with a small amount of cash-out (and cash-out loans usually come with a slightly higher rate and/or fees).
+That is because one has no cash-out, and one has cash-out (and cash-out loans usually come with a slightly higher rate and/or fees).

 So make sure that each mortgage company has the exact same details (loan amount, house value, income, credit, etc.).
-This way, when you receive your quote; you’ll be comparing apples to apples, and it will give you a greater opportunity to find the best California mortgage rates.
+This way, when you receive your quote, you’ll be comparing apples to apples, giving you a greater opportunity to find the best California mortgage rates.

 Ask For The Total Fees

-One more thing; when comparing loans, compare the rate and TOTAL fees (if any) you’ll be paying.
-When you get the quote, confirm that the fee amount quoted is for everything in total; with not a single penny being left out.
+When comparing loans, compare the rate and total fees (if any) you’ll pay.
+When you get the quote, confirm that the quoted fee is for everything in total, with not a single penny left out.

 The reason is that some loan officers just quote lender underwriting fees and leave out points and or 3rd party fees.
 To obtain up-to-date information on current market conditions and interest rates, be sure to visit our current mortgage rate updates.
 So make sure you ask, is this the total for all the fees being charged?